mrmelville3/TheABCs/READMEdetailed.md

-# The ABCs - Full Stack Web Applicaiton
+# The ABCs - A Simple Full Stack Web Applicaiton
 A full stack web app with client, server, and database .
 It's an alphabet book.
 The tech stack is similar to PERN (PostGreSQL, Express, React, Node.js) minus Express.
 There is also no React framework.
 One of the goals of this project was to use as few node installs as possible and keep it as simple as possible.

 Project goals:
-- No react framework (node.js, vue, vite, etc.)
+- Use react and JSX with NO REACT FRAMEWORK (node.js, vue, vite, etc.)
 - keep npm installs to a minimum
-- use react and JSX
+- Use node.js
 - use a database
 - use esbuild to build jsx react components into JavaScript bundle
 - create a node.js server to serve static files and also provide APIs